Skip to content

 Short answers, pulled from the story.

-What is the Planet V hypothesis regarding the source of the Late Heavy Bombardment?
+What is the Planet V hypothesis for the Late Heavy Bombardment?

-The Planet V hypothesis posits that a fifth terrestrial planet with mass less than half of Mars caused the bombardment when its unstable orbit intersected the inner asteroid belt.
-Perturbations from other inner planets made this hypothetical planet's orbit unstable causing many asteroids to enter Earth-crossing orbits.
+The Planet V hypothesis proposes that a fifth terrestrial planet with a mass less than half that of Mars originally orbited between Mars and the asteroid belt.
+Perturbations from the other inner planets drove its orbit into the inner asteroid belt, destabilising many asteroids and directing them onto Earth-crossing paths.
+Planet V was ultimately lost, most likely by falling into the Sun.